Ertenz/Yasbf/Readme.md

 --------

 - Disqus comments (?)
-- The index file shouldn't contain all blog posts
 - It should only generate files which have changed
 - Polished design
 - Optimized code